SOS-CER/SOS-CER.github.io/_projects/labs/05-lab/05-lab-extract-superclass.md

 ---
-title: CSC216 Lab 05 - Inspection & Debugging
+title: CSC 217 Lab 05 - Inspection & Debugging
-tags: [software engineering, software lifecycle, CS2, CSC216, Lab05]
+tags: [software engineering, software lifecycle, CS2, CSC 217, Lab05]
-description: CSC216 Lab 05 - Extract `User` Superclass
+description: CSC 217 Lab 05 - Extract `User` Superclass
 navigation: on
 pagegroup: 05-lab
 ---
-# CSC216 Lab 05: Extract `User` Superclass
+# CSC 217 Lab 05: Extract `User` Superclass
 {% include iconHeader.html type="implementation" %}
 The [updated design](05-lab-design) contains a new type of user: `Registrar`.
-Since there are commonalities between a `Registar` user and a `Student` user, a parent class `User` can contain those commonalities.
+Since there are commonalities between a `Registrar` user and a `Student` user, a parent class `User` can contain those commonalities.
 The common functionality currently exists is `Student`.
 Extract a `User` superclass from `Student`.

 {% capture callout_content %}
-Use the instructions from [Guided Project 2: Extract a Super Class](../../gp2/gp2-super-class) to help you with extracting the `User` superclass from `Student`.
+Use the instructions from [Guided Project 2: Extract a Super Class](https://pages.github.ncsu.edu/engr-csc216/guided-projects/gp2/gp2-super-class) to help you with extracting the `User` superclass from `Student`.
 {% endcapture %}
 {% include callout.html content=callout_content icon="ideTool" type="reminder" title="Reminder: Extracting a Superclass" %}